dogokit/dogokit-beagle/README.md

 ## Concept

-The reason of using this template kit.
-(Only the items checked ✅ are done)
+Some reasons of making and using this template kit.

 - [x] Create a new [Remix](https://remix.run) app or existing one with multiple features quickly